mui/mui-x/docs/data/data-grid/components/components.md

 ### Row

-The `componentsProps.row` prop can be used to pass additional props to the row component.
+The `slotsProps.row` prop can be used to pass additional props to the row component.
 One common use case might be to listen for events not exposed by [default](/x/react-data-grid/events/#catalog-of-events).
 The demo below shows a context menu when a row is right-clicked.